chainstack/docs/docs/quickstart/create-a-project.md

 # Create a project

+In Chainstack, a project has a clearly defined business case and can contain one or more blockchain networks.

-You must create a [project](/glossary/project) to be able to deploy a node or a network, or to join a network.
+You must create a project to be able to deploy a node or a network, or to join a network.

 To create a project: